After surviving the Holocaust, Judel and Pauline Schuster resettled in Buffalo, N.Y., to start an own families.

 Esther, now sixty-seven, knew no specific.
 “We could do no wrong in their eyes,” she stated.

 “And they had moved, ‘Eighty-9!
-That’s amazing — you did the first-class you could,’ ” Esther stated.
+That’s amazing — you did the first class you could,’ ” Esther stated.
 “The other thing they could continually say to us become, ‘The best factor that is vital is you discover ways to do something that you can make a dwelling at.’
 Because, truely, they knew that that became survival.”

 “I knew they were from Europe.
 I knew that they had lost their own family,” he stated.
-“But I think the first time, Esther, I clearly figured it out become in eighth grade.”
+“But I think the first time, Esther, I figured it out become in eighth grade.”

 “We knew we had been named after people who died too soon — who there was a variety of ache about,” she said.